Keeping up to get ahead.

 Your website is often the first place that a new booking or attempted transaction begins.

 Sometimes customers can piece together the perfect holiday on their own through your website.
-When they can’t, a ‘live’ travel agent in their web browser to assist them can prevent navigating away or switching across to an aggregator website.
+But what about when they can’t?
+A ‘live’ travel agent is the answer.
+Having this assistance will prevent users from navigating away.

-Proactive Web Chat can be operated by customer service agents or web specialists, in line with your team’s expertise.
+Proactive Web Chat can be operated by customer service agents or web specialists.
 You set the criteria for when and where a ‘live agent’ appears, based on the customer’s web-page hover time or according to when you have spare agent capacity in the contact centre.

 3. PCI compliance for credit card bookings

-Offering a smooth payment process is vital for the customer, but ensuring your back office procedures and systems are PCI DSS compliant, without burning margin is essential for business performance.
+Yes, offering a smooth payment process is vital for the customer.
+But was is essential is ensuring your back office procedures and systems are PCI DSS compliant, without burning margin.

 The quick-win solution is to keep your conversations in the contact centre where calls can be recorded, but de-risk your credit card transactions by taking payment outside of the contact centre.
 For example, moving your booking line telephone numbers to the cloud ensures your business gains instant PCI Level 1 compliance, without having to disrupt the contact centre or re-train agents and without the need for any additional back-office infrastructure.